 Key questions for the schools are:

-How does it permeate other aspects of school life?
+- How does an awareness of spirituality permeate school life?

-What are the consequences of this for the learner (and staff and the wider community)?
+- What is the impact of this for the learner (and staff and the wider community)?

-How are staff inducted and supported so that they have a shared understanding of the distinctive nature of our school?
+- How are staff inducted and supported so that they have a shared understanding of spirituality and spiritual development?

 Recommended further reading: